(Last updated: 2/23/21)

 - Getting couriers through the gate quickly.
 Smart video gate intercoms let property admins issue unique delivery PINs to each delivery service.
 Couriers can enter their PIN code on the intercom for quick access.

 4. Gate intercom system with camera

-When choosing a gate intercom system, you have two options: a traditional telephone entry system or a gate intercom system with a camera.
+When choosing a gate intercom system, you have two options: a traditional telephone entry system or a modern intercom system with a camera.

 Telephone-based intercoms rely on an analog signal that cannot handle the bandwidth of video transfer.
 IP-based intercoms are built to accommodate the data load of video transfer.

 On top of that, your residents crave the security and convenience of a gate intercom with video.
-By installing a video intercom, you’re implementing a solution to accommodate your residents’ visitors, which range from friends and family to dog walkers and food delivery drivers.
+By installing a video intercom system, you’re implementing a solution to accommodate your residents’ visitors, which range from friends and family to dog walkers and food delivery drivers.

 Video gate intercoms offer benefits including: